Young woman looking out window and thinking before drawing.

 Why Write An Offer Letter For A House?

 You might wonder why writing an offer letter is worth the bother.
 After all, house hunting is already time-consuming, and it might seem like the seller is mainly concerned with the highest and best offer.
 However, in a seller’s market, buyers look for an edge to outpace the competition.
 An offer letter isn’t a requirement, but it can help you stand out from other offers.
-Sellers have to wade through numbers, and a letter can be refreshing.
+Sellers have to wade through numbers, and a personal note can be refreshing.
 It can even help break a stalemate between two comparable offers.

-That said, the offer letter doesn’t contain the vital details of the offer.
-Your price, contingencies, move-in date and concessions will determine whether the seller considers your offer at all.
-However, if your offer gets your foot in the door, the offer letter can help it stand out a little more.
+That said, the offer letter shouldn’t contain the vital details of your offer or the terms of your mortgage.
+Price, contingencies, move-in date and concessions will determine whether the seller accepts your offer.

 The Bottom Line